Rhonda Moore - President

 Sunita LeGallou - Director, and Chair Awards Committee

-Sunita LeGallou is a science communicator and experienced designer with a focus on the intersection of art, science and technology.
-She is Manager of Creative Experiences at the TELUS Spark Science Centre in Calgary, Alberta, where she manages the Infinity Dome Planetarium and the Digital Immersion Gallery.
+Sunita LeGallou is a science communicator and experience designer with a focus on the intersection of art, science and technology.
+She has managed planetariums, digital projection galleries, and virtual reality games, and now works in post-secondary in creating emotional, impactful experiences for teaching and learning.
 She is also the host and producer of the Music for PhD's podcast.
 She loves nothing more than a good book and she is proud to be a part of the SWCC's annual Book Awards.

 Taylor Kann - Director and Co-Chair, Membership-Professional Development Committee